Fertilizers Imports Reduces 25.60% In Four Months - UrduPoint

 Fertilizers Imports Reduces 25.60% In Four Months

-The fertilizers manufactured imports into the country during first four months of current financial year decreased by 25.60% as compared the imports of the corresponding period of last year

-ISLAMABAD (UrduPoint / Pakistan Point News - 9th Dec, 2019 ) :The fertilizers manufactured imports into the country during first four months of current financial year decreased by 25.60% as compared the imports of the corresponding period of last year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Dec, 2019 ) :The fertilizers manufactured imports into the country during first four months of current financial year decreased by 25.60% as compared the imports of the corresponding period of last year.

 During the period from Jul-October, 2019, about 889,395 metric tons of fertilizers worth $320.149 million imported to fulfill the domestic requirements as compared the imports of 995,549 metric tons valuing $430.323 million of same period last year, according the data of Pakistan Bureau of Statistics.